sergioburdisso/pyss3/README.md

 * Its 3 **hyperparameters** are **easy-to-understand and intuitive** for humans (it is not an "obscure" model).

 **Note:** this package also incorporates different variations of the SS3 classifier, such as the one introduced in _"t-SS3: a text classifier with dynamic n-grams for early risk detection over text streams
-"_ (recently submitted to Patter Recognition Letters, preprint available [here](https://arxiv.org/abs/1911.06147)) which allows SS3 to recognize important word n-grams "on the fly".
+"_ (recently submitted to Pattern Recognition Letters, preprint available [here](https://arxiv.org/abs/1911.06147)) which allows SS3 to recognize important word n-grams "on the fly".

 ## What is PySS3?